Bacon Cheddar Ranch Butter Swim Biscuits

 ANOTHER FANTASTIC VARIATION ON ‘SWIM BISCUITS’

 If you have been around a while you may recognize these Swim Biscuits, or at least the base of these things (a.k.a Butter Dip Biscuits).
-I made the incredible Butter Dip Biscuits and have made many, many variations for you all since I created the original ones.
-These also turned out insanely good!
+I published the first Butter Dip Biscuit (as they were originally called) recipe back in 2012 (you can see my very first post here) and have made many, many variations since then (I’ve come a long way – ha!)
+These turned out insanely good!
 You can’t go wrong with a simple, homemade biscuit with no kneading, rolling of dough, or a dough cutter needed.
 The classic combo of ranch, bacon and cheddar really takes these biscuits up a notch!

 FREQUENTLY ASKED QUESTIONS: